-Coastal squeeze (intertidal habitat loss), nutrient, air, and water pollution, climate change impacts and overgrazing are just some of the pressures a Protected Site Strategy could make a difference to.
+Coastal squeeze (intertidal habitat loss), nutrient, air, and water pollution, climate change impacts, recreational pressures and overgrazing are just some of the pressures a Protected Site Strategy could make a difference to.
 They will be most valuable where there are complex off-site issues affecting site condition and where the solution involves different operators.
 Key to success will be putting together successful partnerships to help deliver improvements.
 Currently most of our policies are focused on minimising harm to protected sites.
 Protected Site Strategies will be more ambitious, addressing impacts in ways that build nature’s recovery beyond its current state.

 Collaborative plans are not a new concept, but Protected Site Strategies, built through well-planned and executed consultation, have the potential to give partners the confidence to ensure everyone involved has a shared sense of ownership and clarity of the individual contributions necessary to make sure these deliver for nature.